 Best Age for Deep Plane Facelift

-Discover the optimal age range for deep plane facelift surgery and the factors that determine candidacy.
+Discover the optimal age range for the deep plane method surgery and the factors that determine candidacy.

 Best Age for Deep Plane Facelift: The best age for a deep plane facelift is typically between 45 and 65, when patients exhibit moderate to severe facial aging while still maintaining adequate skin elasticity.
 However, candidacy depends more on individual anatomy and health than chronological age alone.